jakelevirne/edge-lab/docs/Pi Cluster.md

 [^1]: [ChatGPT-What's a subnet?
 What does 192.168.86.0/24 mean?
 Is there something special about 192.168?](https://chat.openai.com/share/d146774e-6da8-48c8-8bc5-88791f5e4ad4)

+## Prepare Cluster

+One of the goals for this cluster is to be able to wipe it clean to quickly get it back to its initial state without having to physically touch the machines.
+This allows us to play and experiment more easily.

+The general approach we take here for resetting the cluster is cloning and restoring clean disk images using Clonezilla.
+The reason for this choice is that Clonezilla is nicely scriptable from the command line while other tools, like the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager) or [balenaEtcher](https://etcher.balena.io/) are not.

+### Set all Pis to USB Boot Mode

+While there are several ways to change the [boot order](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#BOOT_ORDER) of the Pis, the most consistent approach I've found is to use [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager) to create an SD card with the USB Boot bootloader EEPROM config.

+Start the imager, select your device (Raspberry Pi 5), for Operating System choose `Misc utility images` →

 ## pi0 - router

+This Raspberry Pi will be used as the network router, bridging the Edge and Home subnets.
+It shouldn't need as much storage as the cluster nodes, so we'll use the 128 GB USB stick for it.
+Like all the Pis in the cluster, we use two storage device (SD card and USB) in order to create an imag

 Use the Raspberry Pi imager to image pi0.local